 Adventure Tourism Management Minor

 Students in HTM and other majors may minor in Adventure Tourism Management (ATM) by completing a total of 21 credits as outlined below.
 Students should consider at least one field experience course in their minor program.
-Interested students must meet with the HTM Department Chair, or Assistant Chair, to establish a specific plan in advance.
+Interested students must meet with the HTM Program Director to establish a specific plan in advance.

 Adventure Tourism Management (ATM) Minor Guide:

 Students must complete ALL of the following Core courses (12 credits):

 - HTM 235 – Tourism & Recreation Management (3 cr)

 - HTM 268 – Adventure Tourism (3 cr)